fgm/grafizzi/README.md

 Then run:

     php composer.phar install

+Note that Grafizzi is available for PHP &ge; 5.3, including 7.x.

 #### c) Check your System Configuration

 Now make sure that your local system is properly configured for Grafizzi.
 To do this, execute:

     php app/hello-node.php